Ironicbay/FdF/README.md

 # FdF

-A small program that displays raised-relief maps in isometric 3D.
+A small wireframe program that displays raised-relief maps in isometric perspective